 Where to File Your Lawsuit

-The first question you must answer is whether you wish to sue in Provincial Court or in the Court of Queen’s Bench.
+You may sue in Provincial Court or in the Court of Queen’s Bench.
 Provincial Court is often faster, less expensive and less legally complicated than the Court of Queen’s Bench.
 However, judgment recovery amounts differ between the two courts.
 You should contact the courts or a lawyer for more information in order to determine what court process better suits the specifics of your case.